 Despite having billions of years and infinite galaxies to explore, there are some enemies the Doctor just keeps running into.

 First we have the Daleks.
 These baddies first appeared in the second ever Doctor Who story, and they are almost as famous as Doctor Who itself.
 As mutants descended from the survivors of a horrific war on the planet Skaro, the Daleks were genetically engineered to survive at any cost.
-With a gigantic intelligence matched only by their cruelty, the Daleks are hostage to their own runaway xenophobia – a fear of the unlike which drives their obsession to exterminate all other lifeforms in the universe.
+With a gigantic intelligence matched only by their cruelty, the Daleks are hostage to their own runaway xenophobia: a fear of the unlike which drives their obsession to exterminate all other lifeforms in the universe.

 Then we have the Cybermen.
 There have been many different versions over the years, but all of them began as human beings who were desperate to survive at any cost, and went about this by replacing various body parts with cybernetic alternatives until they became completely ‘robot.’
 Cybermen also alter their own brains to remove any emotions, as emotions are considered to be a weakness.
 Worse, Cybermen have decided that it’s illogical to be anything other than ‘cyber-form,’ and have made it their mission to convert the rest of humanity into creatures like themselves.

 Next is The Master, who was conceived as the Moriarty to the Doctor’s Sherlock Holmes.
 They’re also a Time Lord, and actually went to school with the Doctor.
-But while the Doctor left Gallifrey to see the universe, the Master is hell bent on conquering it.
-That being said, the fact that the two used to be best friends gives their confrontations an unusual tension, as does the fact that, being each other’s equals, they almost enjoy playing with each other.
+But while the Doctor left Gallifrey to see the universe, the Master became hell bent on conquering it.
+That being said, the fact that the pair used to be best friends gives their confrontations an unusual tension, as does the fact that, being each other’s equals, they almost enjoy playing with each other.

 Where should you start with Doctor Who?